– 10,500 Jobs Created in Ohio –

 Acura marked its 20th anniversary of production in America by producing the new 2016 Acura ILX at the Marysville, Ohio, Plant.

-Ohio's R&D facility plays a key role in the development of automobiles and powersports products.
-The HRA Ohio Center includes an Automotive Safety Research Facility that houses one of the world’s highest-resolution crash-test barriers and the world’s first pitching crash-test simulation sled.
+In 1985 Honda product research and development began in a small office in Ohio.
+In 1992 the Ohio Center in Raymond, Ohio opened for expanded research and development.
+This was followed by the addition of an automotive safety research facility in 2003.
+Ohio’s R&D facility plays a key role in the development of automobiles and powersports products.
+The HRA Ohio Center Automotive Safety Research Facility houses one of the world’s highest-resolution crash-test barriers and the world’s first pitching crash-test simulation sled.
 The Ohio Center is the largest R&D center outside of Japan and is responsible for the development of the current Acura TLX and MDX.

 Our Ohio operations are large but our footprint is small.
 That’s because all of our plants strive for superior energy efficiency and maintain ongoing initiatives to reduce unnecessary consumption and waste.
 Both our Marysville and East Liberty Auto Plants have earned the coveted Energy Star certification from the U.S. EPA for the ninth consecutive year.
 This signifies that we rank among the top 25 percent of auto assembly plants in the nation with regards to energy performance.
 We reduced CO2 emissions by up to 25 percent through our Intelligent Paint Booth technology by controlling air temperature and humidity levels in painting operations.
 Since starting this patented control system at the Marysville Auto Plant in 2008, Honda has implemented the system at its auto plants throughout North America.